stormpath/stormpath-sdk-java/docs/source/login.rst

 * ``FailedAuthenticationRequestEvent``: published after a failed login attempt

 .. note::
-   These authentication events are published during login attempts to the login view, but *also* during REST requests that might be serviced by your application.
+   These authentication events are published during login attempts to the login view, but *also* during REST requests that might be serviced by your ${apptype}.

    Because most REST architectures are stateless, typically every REST HTTP reuqest must be individually authenticated.
 Each authenticated (or failed authentication) REST request, then, will result in publishing one of these two ``AuthenticationRequestEvents``.